There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 These averages are all based on this page, where you can find more detailed temperatures based on region.
 I figured rough averages between the three southern regions.
 My personal favorite time for a Utah road trip is either fall or winter.

 Temperatures are really nice at around (these are averages of March) 65/35 F or 18/2 C. It rains occasionally but not too often.
-Bring layers and a rain jacket.
+Bring layers and a rain jacket just in case.

 September averages are still hot at 90/54 F or 32/12 C. I would go in October if you have a choice in the fall.
 Like spring, bring layers and still bring the rain jacket just in case.

 Weather in Utah in winter is perfect if you like cold, but not too cold.
 January averages are 48/21 F or 9/-6 C. It can snow in southern Utah in winter, but it doesn’t usually stick around too long.

 How to get to Southern Utah

 There are really only two ways to get to Utah, it will depend on where you’re coming from and where you want to go.
 You drive or fly, though you could take a train to Salt Lake or Green River but you need to drive after that.

 If you’re limited on time and way on the east coast, I would recommend flying in and renting a car.
 As for where to fly into, that will depend on where you’re going.